chippiearnold/MinesweeperWPF/README.md

 # MinesweeperWPF
-A version of Minesweeper built in WPF
+A version of Minesweeper built in WPF using Visual Studio 2013 Professional

 I created this version of Minesweeper because it doesn't come with Windows 10 and I miss the old Windows XP version.
 I wanted to keep it simple and quick to play and as faithful to the original as possible.